 The Final Parts of Each Mixed Media Filtration System

 The 3rd stage also features activated carbon or activated charcoal.
 This is the “finest” stage of the 3 as its main task is to get rid of the last remaining impurities in your water.
 The possible filtration here can be down to 0.35 micron although this is a very unpopular solution.
 Typically, 5 micron is the selection.
-Pesticides, herbicides, viruses and other similar contaminants are all removed during that stage.
+Pesticides, herbicides, viruses, and other similar contaminants are all removed during that stage.

 You are free to mount more cartridges, of course.
 Some homeowners opt for 4 or 5 filters in a row.
-This will definitely give you more effectiveness but it will also mean that you will need more room to install the device.
+This will definitely give you more affectiveness but it will also mean that you will need more room to install the device.
 Additionally, you will need to think about maintenance and filter changes.
 The more thorough the filtration, the more you will have to pay.

-Some users might want to go for a UV filter or **maybe a top-notch water softener**.
+Some users might want to go for a UV filter or maybe a water softener.
 Both options are viable and if you want to maximize the functionality of your whole house water filter, then get some additional mechanisms or cartridges installed as well.

-Here’s What The Whole House Filter Will Remove?
+What Do Whole House Filters Remove?

 If you are looking to get rid of sediment, though, this usually means that you will need additional filtration.
 That’s why getting a whole house water filter is the best option in terms of money and functionality.
 So in short, every next stage is finer than the previous one.

-The Two Types Of Iron In Water
+The Two Types of Iron In Water

 Iron in water comes in two main forms.
 There’s the red iron also called ferric.
 It is basically rust and that’s why the color.
 This is actually real iron that you would otherwise drink unless you use a filter.
 In this case, the sediment filter will take care of that contaminant.